Who is the programme for?

 What are the entry requirements?

-There is no formal entry requirement, however, we would like to meet you for an assessment before you join us at College.
+To apply you will need to ask your Local Authority to consult with Orchard Hill College.
+All applicants must have an active Education Health and Care Plan (EHCP).
+We would like to meet you for an assessment before you join us at College.
 We want to make sure this is the right programme for you and talk about how we can focus your learning around your chosen area of interest.

 About the programme